Lightricks/LongAnimateDiff/README.md

 ### ComfyUI usage

 You can run our models using the ComfyUI framework.
 The models can be conveniently placed in the 'AnimateDiff models' folder within your ComfyUI framework.
-You can run the graph bellow.
+You can run the graph below.

 ![alt text](https://github.com/Lightricks/LongAnimateDiff/blob/main/assets/ComfyUI.png)